StormDragon77/Stormilla/README.md

 - Describe your bug in detail, include image of the bug if possible and especially if a text description can't visualize the problem well enough
 - Specify what platform you are on (Java or bedrock)
 - If nessessary, include game version and version of pack you are using.
-    - Any version of Fi that is not the latest is not supported.
+    - Any version of Stormilla that is not the latest is not supported.
 Check if your issue persists in the latest release.
     - Old versions of Minecraft and Optifine are not supported so check if the bug is present in the latest release.
 - Bugs that I cannot fix: